AsadShibli/AsadShibli/README.md

 - 🔭 **Current Focus:** Developing a "Robustness Audit Tool" for early-stage AI startups.
 - 👯 **Looking to Collaborate:** With remote-first teams building **Secure Vision + Agents**.
 - 💬 **Ask me about:** Why your YOLO model fails in the rain, and how to fix it with **Adversarial Defense**.
-- ⚡ **Fun Fact:** I treat model vulnerabilities like a chess game—I'm always looking for the move that breaks the system.
+- ⚡ **Fun Fact:** I treat model vulnerabilities like a chess game, I'm always looking for the move that breaks the system.

 ---